return42/sphkerneldoc/linux_src_doc/crypto/asymmetric_keys/restrict_c.rst

-Returns 0 if the new certificate was accepted, -ENOKEY if we couldn't find a matching parent certificate in the trusted list, -EKEYREJECTED if the signature check fails or the key is blacklisted and some other error if there is a matching certificate but the signature check cannot be performed.
+Returns 0 if the new certificate was accepted, -ENOKEY if we couldn't find a matching parent certificate in the trusted list, -EKEYREJECTED if the signature check fails or the key is blacklisted, -ENOPKG if the signature uses unsupported crypto, or some other error if there is a matching certificate but the signature check cannot be performed.

 .. _`restrict_link_by_key_or_keyring`: